stabilityprotocol/datastoredapp/README.md

 The build will be output to the `build` folder, which you can deploy to any static hosting service.

-## Contributing

-Contributions are welcome!
-Please fork the repository, create a feature branch, and submit a pull request.

 ## License

 This project is licensed under the MIT License.